By Colleen Donahue

 Jonah 2:10 / Psalm 91:15/ Isaiah 58:9 / Isaiah 65:24 / Luke 11:9 / John 15:7

-Day 15-the revival in Nineveh is a record of the greatest mass conversion in history.
+Day 15- The revival in Nineveh is a record of the greatest mass conversion in history.
 It began with God's call to just one man.
-Even though things were delayed God was merciful and came a second time with the same unaltered commission.
+Even though things got delayed, God was merciful and came a second time with the same unaltered commission.

-Day 16- For revival to come there must be faithful preaching, (notice that Jonah's message was not long or intellectual or eloquent) followed by faithful hearing leading to belief in God.
+Day 16- For revival to come there must be faithful preaching, followed by faithful hearing, then leading to belief in God.
+Notice that Jonah's message was not long or intellectual or eloquent.

 Day 18-What was the result of this nationwide repentance?